flare-foundation/governance-proposals/SIP/SIP_3.md

 ## 1. Brief Description

-The Songbird network is currently centralized, because all of its validators are run by Flare.
-In addition, Flare leverages the Avalanche network's consensus mechanism and the validator code is lagging behind both the Flare and Avalanche networks.
+This proposal opens up Songbird validation to allow anyone to become a validator, and bring the Songbird validator code up to speed with Flare's.

-This proposal updates the validator code, effectively forking the network.
+These updates to the validator code, necessarily fork the network with the goal of:
-The goal of the fork is to:

-* Decentralize the network by allowing anybody to become a validator and anyone to stake on a validator.
+* Decentralizing the network by allowing anybody to become a validator and anyone to stake on a validator.
-* Use the same code on Songbird as Flare to make upgrades to more recent Avalanche versions easier.
+* Using the same code on Songbird as Flare to make future upgrades easier.

 ## 2. Technical Description